-- 5.59 To support long term economic and job growth at Swindon, employment provision is made as part of the development to: - Deliver jobs and employment land to support growth in Swindon's key economic sectors; - · Create vibrancy within the development; - Provide opportunities for people to live and work in the area; and - · Create an eastern gateway to Swindon. - 5.60 There is strong potential in the east of Swindon to deliver an advanced manufacturing hub associated with existing business, particularly Honda and BMW.
+- 5.59 To support long term economic and job growth at Swindon, employment provision is made as part of the development to: - Deliver jobs and employment land to support growth in Swindon's key economic sectors; - Create vibrancy within the development; - Provide opportunities for people to live and work in the area; and - Create an eastern gateway to Swindon. - There is strong potential in the east of Swindon to deliver an advanced manufacturing hub associated with existing business, particularly Honda and BMW.
 Proximity to such large-scale employment and opportunities to develop synergies with them was a key aspect in identifying the area to the east of Swindon for development.
 Access to the strategic transport network is also a key opportunity to further develop the distribution and logistics sector.
-These sectors are less appropriate in the town centre and will be important in delivering a balanced and diverse economy across Swindon. - 5.61 Office development will be an important component of a vibrant mixed-use district centre.
-The office floorspace at the new district centre should be marketed primarily towards office users less appropriate to the town centre.
-As the development strategy is delivered, the population increase of Swindon should support the delivery of complementary office sites that do not undermine the role of the town centre. - 5.62 Office development (Use Class B1a) should be concentrated within the design and built form of the district centre supported by small-scale office premises above shops within the local centres.
-Land adjacent to the A419/A420, should provide opportunities for the development of advanced manufacturing and distribution and logistics activities (Use Classes B1b-c / B2 / B8).
+These sectors are less appropriate in the Town Centre and will be important in delivering a balanced and diverse economy across Swindon. - 5.61 Office development will be an important component of a vibrant mixed-use District Centre.
+The office floorspace at the new District Centre should be marketed primarily towards office users less appropriate to the Town Centre.
+As the development strategy is delivered, the population increase of Swindon should support the delivery of complementary office sites that do not undermine the role of the Town Centre.

-5.625.63 In addition, provision may be made for small scale

-employment opportunities at accessible locations within the New amenity of adjacent uses, and future uses is not adversely affected.
+- Office development (Use Class B1a) should be concentrated within the design and built form of the District Centre supported by small-scale office premises above shops within the Local Centres.
+Land adjacent to the A419/A420, should provide opportunities for the development of advanced manufacturing and distribution and logistics activities (Use Classes B1b-c / B2 / B8). - 5.63 In addition, provision may be made for small scale employment opportunities at accessible locations within the New Eastern Villages, specifically at local centres provided the amenity of adjacent uses, and future uses is not adversely affected.